alexs2112/University-Notes/GLGY209/13 - Minerals, Classification 2.md

 ### Silicate Structure
- - One atom of silicon, covalently bonded to four atoms of oxygon.
+ - One atom of silicon, covalently bonded to four atoms of oxygen.
 The oxygen atoms leave 1 valence electron open

 ### Silicate Mineral Groups - Terminology
  - Six silicate mineral groups, defined according to how tetrahedra link with each other and other cations